dinero2004/dinero2004/README.md

 - ༊ ·˚ I’m interested in Working out, Cycling, Calistenics, Drawing.
 - ༊ ·˚ I’m currently learning Webdesign & Development
 - ༊ ·˚ I’m looking to collaborate on Webdesign/Webdevelopment Projects
-- ༊ ·˚ How to reach me LinkedIn, Instagram, X: Lazar Minkov
+- ༊ ·˚ How to reach me LinkedIn, Instagram, X: Lazar Minkov, Strava: Lazar Minkov
 - ༊ ·˚ Pronouns: HE/WAS
-- ༊ ·˚ Fun fact:
+- ༊ ·˚ Fun fact: I love Cycling

 <!---
 dinero2004/dinero2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.